Climate and Energy

 Example of Work: In working with the coastal community of Oxford, MD, the EFC has integrated sea level rise projections into our recommendations for financing and managing the town’s stormwater program.

-Press: Oxford prepares for future stormwater infrastructure updates by Josh Bollinger
+Oxford prepares for future stormwater infrastructure updates, The Star Democrat, September 25, 2013

 For more information, contact Sean Williamson at firstname.lastname@example.org.